FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     This file contains grid element, flow depth, velocity and velocity direction x and y and water surface elevation for each floodplain grid element at the user specified time intervals (TIMTEP in CONT.DAT).
-    This file is also required for a time-lapse simulation in the MAXPLOT and FLO-2D Map- Crafter post-processor programs.
+    This file is also required for a time-lapse simulation in the MAXPLOT and FLO-2D MapCrafter post-processor programs.

     Time - output interval for time series.
     Single value at the top of the columns.